-Phoenix Environmental Sciences Pty Ltd (Phoenix) was commissioned by Preston Consulting Pty Ltd (Preston) on behalf of Kalium Lakes Potash Pty Ltd (Kalium) to conduct a Level 1 subterranean fauna assessment for the Beyondie Potash Project (the Project), specifically to support a PoW (Programme of Works) application to the Department of Mines and Petroleum (DMP) for the establishment of test bores and construction of trial evaporation ponds as part of the Project.
+Phoenix Environmental Sciences Pty Ltd (Phoenix) was commissioned by Preston Consulting Pty Ltd (Preston) on behalf of Kalium Lakes Potash Pty Ltd (Kalium) to conduct a level 1 subterranean fauna assessment for the Beyondie Sulphate of Potash Project (the Project).
 The Project is located approximately 150 km south-southeast of Newman, with access to the Great Northern Highway at Kumarina approximately 65 km to the east (Figure 1-1).
-The Project area spans the border between the Great Sandy Desert and Gascoyne bioregions.
+The project area spans the border between the Great Sandy Desert and Gascoyne bioregions.